 Wife of the Kaduna State Governor, Hajia Hadiza El â€“ Rufai, giving her goodwill message during the public lecture organized by the NDA Publications Committee

-In his remarks, the Commandant Nigerian Defence Academy, Major General MT Ibrahim attributed some of the challenges being faced by most of our urban centres to the hazard nature development is carried out in our society, especially in terms of infrastructural development.
+In his remarks, the former Commandant Nigerian Defence Academy, Major General MT Ibrahim attributed some of the challenges being faced by most of our urban centres to the hazard nature development is carried out in our society, especially in terms of infrastructural development.
 He therefore called on stakeholders in the area of development to always come up with a blue print before embarking on any developmental quest.

-Further in his remarks, the Commandant thanked the wife of the governor for gracing the event despite her tight schedules.
+Further in his remarks, the former Commandant thanked the wife of the governor for gracing the event despite her tight schedules.
 He also appreciated the guest lecturer, for a well researched presentation, describing him as a man of intellectual depth, whose enthusiasm is infectious.

-Commandant NDA maj Gen MT Ibrahim addressing participants at a public lectures.
+The Former Commandant NDA maj Gen MT Ibrahim addressing participants at a public lectures.

 On his own part, the Guest Lecturer, Professor Williams B Qurix, in his presentation gave a critical assessment on urban development in Nigeria against the backdrop of a changing population and growth.